pydio/pydio-doc-howto/cells_prometheus_grafana.md

 ### Configure Prometheus

-Edit `prometheus.yml` to add a new job in the `scrape_config section`, using the embedded `file_sd_configs` Prometheus discovery mechanism.
+Edit `prometheus.yml` to add a new job in the `scrape_config section`, using either the `file_sd_configs` or the `    http_sd_configs` Prometheus discovery mechanism.

-This tool allows Prometheus to watch for a specific JSON (or YAML) file and thus know from where to load scraping targets.
+This tells Prometheus where to watch to get an up-to-date list of scraping targets.

-YAML section should look like (the first job is set by default by Prometheus to monitor itself):
+The `scrape_configs` section of your Prometheus config should look like this, knowing that:

+- the first job is set by default by Prometheus to monitor itself,
+- you have to choose if your Cells is local or not: you generally have either one or the other `cells` config.

 ```yaml
 # A scrape configuration containing exactly one endpoint to scrape: